MarjoGarro/MarjoGarro/README.md

     <br>
     🎓 I have finished my studies as a Mechatronic technician
     <br>
-    💻 Since I was a child I was very fascinated by computers and software programming
+    💻 Since I was a child I was fascinated by computers and software programming
     <br>
     📚 I love Software Engineering and keep learning daily about new technologies
     <br>